qz267/graphite-observer/README.md

 category = 'sysadmin'
 ```

-then you can view states of these metrics via `http://<ip>:<port>/dashboard/cpu`
+then you can view states of these metrics via `http://<ip>:<port>/dashboard/cpu`.

 Browser will infinitely use this conf to determine a metric is in good state or bad.

 If `metric_value` of `target['path']` is greater than `target['max']` or less than `target['min']`, it is in bad state.

-If in bad state, the corresponding `Circle` drew in previous Screenshot will keep expanding and then reducing. well... , it is diffcult to describe.
+If in bad state, the corresponding `Circle` drew in previous Screenshot will keep zooming in/out.

 # Category
 A plugin belongs to a `category`, this is defined in plugin files.